 (1) Tax fees consisted of fees for tax compliance and preparation services and other state tax research.

-All fees described above were approved by the Audit Committee.
+All fees described above were pre-approved by the Audit Committee in accordance with the policies and procedures described below.

 Pre-Approval Policy and Procedures